GitHubSecurityLab/gh-qldb/README.md

-  download    Downloads a CodeQL database from GitHub Code Scanning help        Help about any command install     Install a local CodeQL database in the QLDB directory path        Returns the path to a database stored in the QLDB structure
+  download    Downloads a CodeQL database from GitHub Code Scanning help        Help about any command install     Install a local CodeQL database in the QLDB directory info        Returns information about a database stored in the QLDB structure

 Flags:
   -h, --help   help for gh-qldb